-(1) A person who receives a claim or demand, or notice of a claim or demand, about personal injury arising out of a motor vehicle accident must, within 1 month after receiving it, give the claim, demand or notice to the insurer of the motor vehicle under the statutory insurance scheme.

-(2) A person who receives a writ or other process of a court about a claim must immediately give it to the insurer of the motor vehicle under the statutory insurance scheme.
+- (1) A person who receives a claim or demand, or notice of a claim or demand, about personal injury arising out of a motor vehicle accident must, within 1 month after receiving it, give the claim, demand or notice to the insurer of the motor vehicle under the statutory insurance scheme. - Maximum penalty-10 penalty units. - (2) A person who receives a writ or other process of a court about a claim must immediately give it to the insurer of the motor vehicle under the statutory insurance scheme. - Maximum penalty-10 penalty units.